MCP Server

 Capabilities

-• Diagram generation — Describe a system, flow, or architecture in natural language and have your agent generate a complete Eraser diagram
+• AI diagram generation — Describe a system, flow, or architecture in natural language and have your agent generate a complete Eraser diagram with full control over styling, color, typeface, and layout direction

-• File management — Create, list, read, update, and archive Eraser files
+• File management — Create, list, read, update, search, and archive Eraser files with document and diagram content

 • Diagram management — Create, read, update, and delete individual diagrams within files